plhosk/music-of-life/README.md

 ### Interface

-Pause - Stop computing new generations
+- Pause - Stop computing new generations
-Start - While paused, click to resume simulation Advance - While paused, you can advance 1 generation at a time Randomize - Erase the board and fill with new cells at 0.37 density Clear - Kill every cell on the board
+- Start - While paused, click to resume simulation
+- Advance - While paused, you can advance 1 generation at a time
+- Randomize - Erase the board and fill with new cells at 0.37 density
+- Clear - Kill every cell on the board

 Whenever the simulation is running, the program will generate audio.

-There are many options that are only available by editing the source code:
+There are options that are only available by editing the source code:
 - Board size
 - Time interval between generations
 - Audio synthesizer configuration